RENTAL CAR ACCIDENT – MN ATTORNEYS

 In general, if you own a car in Minnesota, your auto insurance will cover you if you damage a rental car in an accident.
 This insurance coverage will apply even if you rent a car in another state.
 If you are at fault in the auto accident and damage another vehicle or injure someone, your vehicle insurance should cover you for that as well.
 However, the best advice is to read your auto insurance policy and ask your insurance agent to verify your coverage before driving a rented vehicle.

 If you do not own an insured vehicle in Minnesota, the car rental agency must provide the mandatory minimum liability insurance ($30,000) for the rental car and cannot require the renter to provide that basic insurance in case of a crash or accident.
 However, the rental car agency is only required to provide the $30,000 of liability insurance (i.e. damage you cause to another vehicle and injuries to people you injure.)
 The rental car company is generally not responsible for any liability beyond that.
-So if you cause a serious car accident in a rental car where people are injured, you may be personally responsible to pay compensation for their injuries beyond the $30,000 in liability coverage from the rental car company.
+So if you cause a serious car accident in a rental car in Minnesota, where people are injured, you may be personally responsible to pay compensation for their injuries beyond the $30,000 in liability coverage from the rental car company.
 In addition, the rental car company’s insurance will only cover liability to other cars and drivers, so if you do not have your own insurance and you damage the rental car, you are responsible for that damage.

 If you have your own insured vehicle and cause an accident while driving a rental car, your insurance will be liable for the damage rather than the rental car agency’s insurance.
 The rental car’s insurance only comes into play if you don’t have your own insured car.